noidexe/Enjin-Coin-Documentation/docs/starthere.md

-# Platform Overview
+# Disclaimer

-Note: All documents included here are to be considered Work-in-Progress whose contents update on a frequent basis.
-Do NOT download or copy ANY of the files here.
-You are entirely responsible for any and all losses (ETH, ENJ, productivity, etc) that result from failing to heed this warning
+This documentation is a frequently-updated work in progress.
+To guarantee you see the most up-to-date documentation, please do not download or store this guide locally.
+Instead, refer to Enjin's developer portal website.
+You are responsible for any losses.
+Working with the most up-to-date materials can prevent any accidents.
+Your feedback and questions are much appreciated in improving these tutorials.

 ## What is Enjin Coin (ENJ)?